 Various literary types are defined and compared.
-Representative examples of short stories, plays, poems and novels are read and critically analyzed.
-(Prerequisite: LENG1200 or POI)
+Representative examples of short stories, plays, poems and novels are

 LENG2540 The Nature Writers

 The course introduces students to the prose and poetry of British and American nature writers.
 It also helps them understand the historical, social and intellectual background of various literary periods.
 (Prerequisite: LENG1200 or POI)